 Alcorn earned direct admission to the business school as a freshman and, during his sophomore year, became involved with the School of Business Mentorship Program.

 He said the mentorship he’s received through the program has helped prepare him for a full-time career, and it’s taught him lessons in gratitude.

 “They [my mentors] have taught me that, every step of the way, you have to give back to not only the people but also the communities that have helped you succeed,” Alcorn said.

 One of the ways Alcorn plans to give back to the community at KU is through the Summer Venture in Business program, a three-day, pre-college experience aimed at familiarizing underrepresented high school students interested in business with collegiate life both in and out of the classroom.

 The program developed from his Student Senate coalition’s campaign platform, and Alcorn said he hopes to expand the pilot program to other schools.

 “I see this Jayhawk cycle of wanting to help each other out continue, and now I’m on the other side of that,” he said.

-After graduating in May, Alcorn will work in the real estate asset management group at Blackstone in New York.
+After graduating in May, Alcorn went to work in the real estate asset management group at Blackstone in New York.